egoist/poi/README.md

 Type: `boolean` `string`<br>
 Default: `false`

-Use default webpack `resolve.alias` preset by vbuild.
+Use default webpack `resolve.alias` preset.
 Use a string to specific custom `src` dir to your app. eg: `--alias example`, then `import 'src/app'` becomes `/absolute/path/to/example/app`.

 #### devtool